 Lifelong Learning and Self-Development (Category E, 3 units): Includes 3 unit course that deals with the human being as a psychological, physiological, and social organism.

 Capstone (Category F, 9 units): Includes at least nine (9) units chosen from approved Capstone courses (three courses).
-All students must fulfill 3 units (1 course) of their 9 units of capstone (three courses) by completing an approved Writing Intensive Capstone course.
-(Note: At this time, students will not be required to complete a Writing Intensive capstone until such time that the campus determines that it can offer enough courses to meet student demand.
-Students must complete any 9 units of capstone.)
+Students entering Fall 2016 or later must fulfill 3 units (1 course) of their 9 units of capstone (three courses) by completing an approved Writing Intensive Capstone course.

 Additional GE Requirements: The 48 units above must include courses that also fulfill the following requirements: